How to Start Exercising While Avoiding the Most Common Beginner Fitness Mistakes

 There are fat loss programs, muscle gain programs, strength programs and hybrids.
 Done well, they are good programs.
 They only become great or special as they build upon each other.
 And they depend on you executing properly.

 5. How much protein?
 How little food?
-How much strength?
+How many sets of how many reps?

 Ideally as close to 1 gram per pound of bodyweight (or ideal bodyweight if you feel you’ve got a lot to lose).